About NATURLEDER IVN certified

 Before tanning, skins are preserved and cleaned.
 This is done with cooling and salting; chemical preservatives are expressly forbidden.
 If tenside solutions and detergents are used, these must be biodegradable.

 The stage of leather production that is most environmentally detrimental and hazardous to health is tanning.
-The use of chrome tanning or processes using mineral tanning agents, both highly controversial, are forbidden.
+The use of chrome tanning or processes using mineral tanning agents and heavy metals, both highly environmentally damaging, are forbidden.
 NATURLEDER tends to use vegetable-based tanning, ie tanning based on plant-based agents, or so-called chamois leather.
 As the latter traditionally uses whale oil, a certification of species preservation must be provided.
-Tanning using aluminium, zirconium or titanium are only allowed for parts of the tanning process and only if predefined limits specified in NATURLEDER guidelines are not exceeded.
+Tanning using aluminium, zirconium or titanium is accordning to the NATURLEDER guidelines not allowed.

 Leather is often dyed.
 As for those used for textiles, leather dyestuffs must be free of AOX and heavy metals and conform to EU ordinances.
 The use of vegetable dyestuffs is, of course, preferred.